sebzuloaga/React-Tutorial/README.md

 ![alt text](https://github.com/sebzuloaga/React-Tutorial/blob/master/images/folder_structure.png "Folder Structure")

-7. To make sure that everything is working fine, go to the terminal in Visual Studio Code and type and enter the following command: npm run
+7. To make sure that everything is working fine, go to the terminal in Visual Studio Code and type and enter the following command: npm start.
+This command will start a development server so that you can see the resulting application as you are coding.
+Whenever you save any changes in your code, your localhost:3000 will update to show your progress.

 ### Working with the lab computers